nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
   - **Marking a Policy Payment Installment as Paid**:
   ```
-  paid 1 pon/PolicyOne
+  paid 1 po/1
   ```
-  *Marks the policy named "PolicyOne" as paid for the client at index 1.*
+  *Marks the policy associated with index 1 as paid for the client at index 1.*

   ![Marking a Policy Payment Installment as Paid](images/paidUI.png)